Skip to content

 yaml_source.py # YAML-to-dlt translation for REST/GraphQL configs

-write_client.py # Write-back to source APIs
+write_client.py # Write-back to upstream APIs

 source_config.py # YAML config loader for write endpoints